What Other Parents Are Reading

 - some multiple pregnancies

-- the mother previously had surgery on her uterus or a C-section (although many such women can safely have a vaginal birth after a C-section, called a VBAC)
+- the mother previously had surgery on her uterus or an earlier C-section (although many such women can safely have a vaginal birth after a C-section, called a VBAC)

-Some C-sections are unexpected emergency deliveries performed when complications arise with the mother and/or baby during pregnancy or labor.
-An emergency C-section might be required if:
+Some C-sections are unexpected emergency deliveries done when complications arise with the mother and/or baby during pregnancy or labor.
+An emergency C-section might be done if:

-- labor stops or isn't progressing as it should (and medications aren't helping)
+- labor stops or isn't progressing as it should (and medicines aren't helping)

 - the placenta separates from the uterine wall too soon (called placental abruption)